microsoft/pxt-arcade/docs/skillmap/sc/sc1.md

 ## Done

 🔥 **That's it!
 Now give it a try!** 🔥
 Can you jump around between platforms?

 ---

-Take a spin through the level, then click **Finish** to return to the main skillmap and continue with the next activity to add a way to win or lose!
+Take a spin through the level, then click **Done** to return to the main skillmap and continue with the next activity to add a way to win or lose!

 ```package